BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Discussion

-\textbf{Extending to detection tasks at different levels.} In this work, we focus on the node-level detection with graphs due to its popularity, while there are more detection tasks at different levels of a graph.
-Recently, more graph OD algorithms are design for edge- \cite{zhang2022efraudcom}, subgraph- \cite{wang2018deep}, and graph-level \cite{qiu2022Raising,zhao2021using} detection.
-A more holistic view of graph OD can include these emerging graph OD tasks.
+\textbf{Extending detection tasks to different ``levels''.} In \method, we focus on node-level detection with \rv{static attributed} graphs due to their popularity, while there are more detection tasks at different levels of a graph.
+Recent graph OD algorithms extend to edge- \cite{zhang2022efraudcom}, subgraph- \cite{wang2018deep}, and graph-level~\cite{qiu2022Raising,zhao2021using} detection. \rv{Future comprehensive graph OD benchmarks can include these emerging graph OD tasks.}

-\textbf{Designing more realistic and flexible synthetic outlier generation in graphs}.
-Real-world outliers can be complex and often composed of multiple types of outliers.
-Experiment results in \S \ref{subsub:detection-perform} point out that there is a generalization gap from the results on synthetic outliers to the results on organic outliers, calling for more realistic generation approaches.
-To improve existing generation methods in \method, we may use a generative model to fit the normal samples, and then perturb the generative model to generate different types of outliers, which has been successful in tabular OD \cite{steinbuss2021benchmarking}.

-\textbf{Incorporating supervision in graph OD.} Although \method focuses on unsupervised detection methods due to the abundance of applications, there can be cases with a small set of labels (either for OD or relevant tasks) available in graph applications with increasing attention to (semi-)supervised methods, e.g., \cite{dou2020enhancing,zhang2021fraudre}.
-Future benchmarks may also incorporate supervision and understand its value and role in graph OD, which likely address the challenges in algorithm selection and robustness.
+\textbf{Incorporating supervision.} Although \method focuses on unsupervised methods, there can be cases where a small set of labels (either for OD or relevant tasks) are available so that (semi-)supervised learning is possible (e.g., \cite{dou2020enhancing,zhang2021fraudre}).
+Extending \method to handle supervision would particularly be beneficial in addressing algorithm selection and hyperparameter tuning challenges.

-\textbf{Curation of more real-world datasets.} Although we have benchmarked fourteen graph OD algorithms on more than five real-world and synthetic datasets, it is helpful to gather more benchmark datasets for \method.
-The experiment results in \S \ref{subsub:detection-perform} show that there is a disconnect between the performance of OD methods on real-world and synthetic datasets with specific types of injected outliers.
-Also, with enough datasets (e.g., $\geq 20$), one can run pairwise and group statistical tests for comparison \cite{demvsar2006statistical}, which has been used in OD tasks with tabular datasets \cite{li2022ecod,zhao2021automatic}.
-How to enrich the list of graph OD datasets?
-Following the existing works \cite{emmott2015meta}, one can turn existing multi-classification graph datasets, e.g., ones from Open Graph Benchmark (OGB) \cite{ogb}, for OD by treating one or combining multiple small classes as outliers and the remaining classes as normal.
+\textbf{Curating more datasets.} \rv{Thus far, we have only included nine real datasets in \method.} Adding more datasets over time would be beneficial, especially ones with organic outliers.
+With a much larger collection of datasets (e.g., $\ge20$), one could run statistical tests for comparison \cite{demvsar2006statistical}, which has been used in OD tasks with tabular datasets \cite{li2022ecod,zhao2021automatic}.
+Similar to tabular OD \cite{emmott2015meta}, one can convert existing multi-classification graph datasets (e.g., ones from Open Graph Benchmark (OGB) \cite{ogb}) into OD datasets by treating one or combining several small classes to be treated as a single ``outlier'' class, with all other classes considered ``normal''.